zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - @return string one string with all names of the list and reduced in size mainly for debugging
     \-- common
         \-- phrase_list - @return array all phrases that are part of given list and this list
+    \-- is_empty
+        \-- sys_log_list - @return bool true when the list contains no entries; mirrors the ListBase API so callers
     \-- filter
         \-- value_list - get a list with the values related directly to the given word, triple or source
 \-- object vars